forgiveness

 Verse 23 ‘Therefore the kingdom of heaven is like a certain king who wanted to settle accounts with his servants.’

-The kingdom of heaven is like the King, the King who is compassionate, hates injustice, hates offences, wants to settle accounts, wipe off debts and restore a relationship of no offence or obligation.
-The King wants to raise up His servants to be like Him and in equal relationship with Him.
+The kingdom of heaven is like the king.
+The king who is compassionate, hates injustice.
+He hates offences, wants to settle accounts and wipe off debts.
+All to restore a relationship of no offence or obligation.
+The king wants raise his servants up to be like him and be in an equal relationship with Him.

 the kingdom reflects the king